Opel Corsa: OPC/VXR Nürburgring Edition

-New upgrades include Brembo brake packages, recalibrated ABS, traction stability management system, Remus exhaust, and a mechanical limited slip differential, which in this segment of cars (supermini/B segment), only the MINI Cooper JCW has.
+New upgrades include Brembo brake packages, recalibrated ABS, traction stability management system, Remus exhaust, Bilstein suspension, and a mechanical limited slip differential, which in this segment of cars (supermini/B segment), only the MINI Cooper JCW has.

 This Corsa comes with a standard 18-inch alloy wheels and low profile tires, lowered suspension, dual tipped stainless steel exhaust, and special Nurburgring badge at B pillars and inside on gear knob and instrument dials.
 Also included is a new front spoiler, and different rear bumper.
 This Corsa is available in Henna Red, Grasshopper Green, Graphite Black (available as matte colour), and Casablanca White.

 Engines

 Petrol engines are Family 0 (1.0–1.4) and Family 1 (1.6), and diesel engines are derivative from MultiJet (1.3) and Circle L (1.7).

 Facelift

 The Opel Corsa boasted a new petrol and diesel engine line up that fully complies with Euro 5 standards.
 The ride and handling were also improved.
 Engines were further improved from 2011 as Start/Stop was added to engines, with all engines expecting to get the technology in the future.